taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [jp-stable](https://github.com/Stability-AI/lm-evaluation-harness/tree/jp-stable) - JP Language Model Evaluation Harness
  * [rinna_gpt-neox_ggml-lora](https://github.com/yukaryavka/rinna_gpt-neox_ggml-lora) - The repository contains scripts and merge scripts that have been modified to adapt an Alpaca-Lora adapter for LoRA tuning when assuming the use of the "rinna/japanese-gpt-neox..." [gpt-neox] model converted to ggml.
  * [japanese-llm-roleplay-benchmark](https://github.com/oshizo/japanese-llm-roleplay-benchmark) - This repository was created to evaluate the performance of character role-playing in Japanese LLM.
+ * [japanese-llm-ranking](https://github.com/yuzu-ai/japanese-llm-ranking) - This repository supports YuzuAI's Rakuda leaderboard of Japanese LLMs, which is a Japanese-focused analogue of LMSYS' Vicuna eval.

 |Name|downloads/week|total downloads|stars|